ivanxuu/puppet-rvm/README.md

 For an isolated install within a user's $HOME, not for root.
 Recomended by wayneeseguin in https://rvm.io/rvm/install

-NOTE: not really tested so far.
+Not really tested so far.
 For me it works in ubuntu 12.04LTS.
 Used in puppet 2.7 but it should also work in recent versions

+If you are planning of using this for a ruby on rails with capistrano probably will be a better idea to use the rvm/capistrano plugin along capistrano

 Install rvm in jhondoe user
 ------------------------------------------------------------------------